tseeker/reconstructed/README.md

   * `create_group` creates a group.
 The name of the group must be provided using the `group` field, which must be a valid name or a Jinja template that evaluates to a valid name.
+In addition, a `parent` field containting the name of a single, existing parent group (or a Jinja template generating the name) may be provided.
+    Finally, the `add_host` field may be set to a truthy value if the current host must be added to the new group.

   * `add_child` adds a child group to another group.
 The name of the group being added must be provided in the `child` entry, while